|

 be reasons your wife has distanced herself from her daughter.
 Keep in mind that she willingly accepted the young

 woman at first and put her through college.
 Something important changed.
+I would suggest you both have a discussion with

 your parish priest and try to sort things out.
 Perhaps